liam-xue/UofTCourtBooking/README.md

 `Run.bat` runs the main program; `Run_CheckFile.bat` checks if the input text files are understandable by the script; `Run_ScheduleTask.bat` schedules the task with windows.

 **Fill in the correct date and time before running any of the scripts.
-Scheduled tasks cannot be cancelled by the script due to Windows premission issue. **
+Scheduled tasks cannot be cancelled by the script due to Windows premission issue.**

 ## Known bugs
 1. ConfirmBooking not implemented correctly.
 2. Notify user when input text file is incorrect -- not yet implemented.
+3. Fail to self start when computer is on battery power
+4. stability issue - fail to find button sometimes; fail to refresh in time.

 For more issues and bugs please contact Liam.